AliOKeeffe/PP4_My_Meal_Planner/README.md

 If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.

 #### Database Security
-The database secret key is stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.
+The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.